Patient Outcomes

 As part of our quality framework, we regularly measure and benchmark ourselves against a range of 'Clinical Indicators'.

-In accordance with the National Safety and Quality Health Service Standard 2: Partnering with Consumers, the contents of this page have been reviewed by Consumer Advisory Committees at Belmont Private, Brunswick Private and Gosford Private Hospitals.
+In accordance with the National Safety and Quality Health Service Standard 2: Partnering with Consumers, the contents of this page have been reviewed by a Consumer Advisory Committee.

 Hand Hygiene